URSec/Silhouette-Evaluation/README.md

 done
 ```

+Note that compilation using our scripts must be done one at a time (i.e., **no
+parallel compiling of multiple programs**).
+This is because the System
+Workbench IDE runs a singleton mode.

 The following shell code runs all programs compiled by the above shell code:
 ```shell
 for conf in baseline ss sp cfi silhouette invert sfifull; do